 Mortgage Loan to Value (LTV) Calculator

-Find out the 'Loan to Value' of your house and mortgage using our calcultor.
+Find out the 'Loan to Value' of your house and mortgage using our calculator.

 Lenders sometimes offer different rates to people with different 'loan to value' (LTV) mortgages so it's important to know what your loan to value is.

-The loan to value is the mortgage debt as a percentage of the value of the house against which the debt is secured.
+Your loan to value is your mortgage balance shown as a percentage of the value of your home.

-Enter the figures in the boxes below and press 'calculate' to use our calculator and find out your 'loan to value'.
+Enter your figures in the boxes below and press 'calculate'.

 **If the answer is more than 100% it means you might be in a 'negative equity' situation. (or you may have put the numbers the wrong way round!)

-We aim to put you in touch with 'whole of market' advisers with access to a mortgage database containing thousands of products which is updated daily and includes high-street and specialist lenders.
+We aim to put you in touch with a 'whole of market' adviser with access to a mortgage database containing thousands of products which is updated daily and includes high-street and specialist lenders.